 Process the dates in a food processor until they appear to form a dough.

 Turn off the food processor.
 With a knife, loosen the date mixture.
 Add the chopped walnuts.
-Add the Cooking With Coffee Powder, cocoa, 1 1/2 tbsp water, 1 tbsp vanilla extract and a pinch of salt.
+Add the coffee grounds, cocoa, 1 1/2 tbsp water, 1 tbsp vanilla extract and a pinch of salt.

 Process until evenly blended.
 The mixture will clump.